Buffalo hosts Eastern Michigan after Jones' 30-point game

 Eastern Michigan Eagles (6-17, 3-7 MAC) at Buffalo Bulls (11-12, 5-5 MAC)

-The Eagles are 3-7 in MAC play.
-Eastern Michigan has a 3-10 record against opponents above .500.
+The Bulls are 8-3 in home games.
+Buffalo is the best team in the MAC with 16.8 fast break points.

-The Bulls and Eagles meet Tuesday for the first time in conference play this season.
+The Eagles are 3-7 in conference play.
+Eastern Michigan has a 2-8 record in games decided by at least 10 points.

-TOP PERFORMERS: Jones is scoring 16.0 points per game and averaging 5.1 rebounds for the Bulls.
-Isaiah Adams is averaging 1.9 made 3-pointers over the last 10 games for Buffalo.
+TOP PERFORMERS: LaQuill Hardnett is averaging 9.7 points and 7.6 rebounds for the Bulls.
+Jones is averaging 16.8 points over the last 10 games for Buffalo.

-Tyson Acuff is averaging 13.4 points and 1.5 steals for the Eagles.
-Emoni Bates is averaging 20.6 points over the last 10 games for Eastern Michigan.
+Emoni Bates is scoring 21.0 points per game with 5.5 rebounds and 1.3 assists for the Eagles.
+Tyson Acuff is averaging 13.7 points and 2.5 rebounds while shooting 45.1% over the past 10 games for Eastern Michigan.

 LAST 10 GAMES: Bulls: 5-5, averaging 79.8 points, 37.9 rebounds, 16.2 assists, 7.6 steals and 2.7 blocks per game while shooting 45.7% from the field.
 Their opponents have averaged 76.5 points per game.